trajano/trajano-portfolio/README.md

 My portfolio site of Archimedes Trajano.

-This is built using webpack and [MaterializeCSS](http://materializecss.com/).
+This is built using VueJS, webpack and [MaterializeCSS](http://materializecss.com/).

 # Installation

 `npm install`

-This will run `webpack -p` to build the resulting site in the `dist` folder.
+This will run `webpack --mode=production` to build the resulting site in the `dist` folder.

 # Development mode